Support the Museum Today!

 Estate of Lucille V. Morse Mancinelli

-For more information about planned giving and the Cahoon Museum Anchors, please contact Sarah Johnson, Executive Director at (508) 428-7581 or sjohnson@cahoonmuseum.org.
+For more information about planned giving and the Cahoon Museum Anchors, please contact Cristoff Shay, Deputy Director at (508) 428-7581 or cshay@cahoonmuseum.org.

 “As a Cahoon Museum volunteer and board member, I see first-hand the important work being done here to support local and regional artists, and it’s inspiring.
 The innovative exhibits and educational programs are an asset to Cape Cod,” said Jean Entwistle, a volunteer at the Cahoon Museum of American Art, the Metropolitan Museum of Art, and at the Asia Society in New York City.